Russia - Government

 Cabinet the government is composed of the premier, his deputies, and ministers, all appointed by the president; the premier is also confirmed by the Duma

-Elections/appointments president directly elected by absolute majority popular vote in 2 rounds if needed for a 6-year term (2020 constitutional amendments allow a second consecutive term); election last held on 15 to 17 March 2024 (next to be held 2030)
+Election/appointment process president directly elected by absolute-majority popular vote in 2 rounds, if needed, for a 6-year term (eligible for a second consecutive term)

 Election results